Xiang-CH/ENGG1340_Group_Project/README.md

 1. Xiang Chen 3035951868
 2. Ruiyi Lin  3035948419

-**important**: The random seed in the program is cuurently set to a fixed seed for accuracy of the sample input/output file.
+**important**: The random seed in the program is currently set to a fixed seed for accuracy of the sample input/output file.
 If you desire a more random game please follow the instructions under global seed part in "board.h" and "game_play.h" (uncomment a line of code).

 <br />